 Kurt also has a great deal of experience handling real estate matters, ranging from residential transactions to more complex commercial transactions, including commercial financing.
 Again, drawing on his farm background, Kurt particularly enjoys agriculture-based transactions, including purchases and sales of farms and ranches, as well as ag financing transactions.
 Kurt’s approach to all real estate matters is to ensure that his clients’ interests are protected, title is conveyed and security is properly registered, and all money changes hands professionally and securely.
 His focus during these transactions is to provide quick turnaround times and identify problems early on in order to prevent unpleasant surprises, while keeping his clients fully informed throughout the process.

 Throughout his time with the firm, Kurt has had the opportunity to represent many different clients, each with unique needs, and to immerse himself in a multitude of fascinating legal issues.
 He considers it an absolute privilege to have guided a diverse spectrum of clients through everything from exciting business transactions and first home purchases to exceptionally challenging, life-altering crises, in order to give them the results, resolution, and peace of mind that they both need and deserve.
 Kurt is currently a member of the Lethbridge Association of Collaborative Professionals, and thoroughly enjoys looking for ways to collaborate in order to resolve disputes whenever possible.
 He also has training in interest based negotiation, and focuses on identifying opportunities to negotiate advantageous resolutions for his clients.
 When collaboration or negotiation is not possible, Kurt is well equipped to navigate the litigation process through the Court system, and has appeared before every level of Court in the Province of Alberta.
 Whatever the nature of the legal issue, Kurt makes it his primary objective to achieve a solution for his clients, using the tools and process options that best meet their individual needs.
+As a result of his extensive experience in both the practice and business of law, he has been asked by the Legal Education Society of Alberta (LESA) to serve as a panelist and presenter at seminars dedicated to the continuing legal education of fellow lawyers, which he considers a tremendous honour.

 Kurt believes strongly in the importance of both getting involved with and giving back to one’s community, and in the past has served on the Board of Directors of the Southern Alberta Epilepsy Association, the Lethbridge Chapter of the Canadian Diabetes Association, the Downtown Lethbridge BRZ, and the Community Foundation of Lethbridge and Southwestern Alberta.
 He is also the Past President and Chair of the Board of Directors of Economic Development Lethbridge, is a retired member of the University of Lethbridge Senate, and was appointed Chair of the University of Lethbridge Board of Governors in June of 2016.